Advanced Training Methods for Competitive Age-Group Triathletes

 Heart rate, power, and pace zones provide objective measures of training intensity.
 Each zone targets different physiological systems and should be used strategically.

 Zone 2 work builds mitochondrial density, fat-burning efficiency, and aerobic enzyme concentration.
-This work feels easy—too easy for many athletes—but provides enormous physiological benefits.
+This work feels easy – too easy for many athletes – but provides enormous physiological benefits.

-Zone 3: The Gray Zone
+Zone 3: The Trap

 Zone 4: Threshold Development

-Zone 5: VO2max and Neuromuscular
+Zone 5: VO2max Work

 High-intensity work develops maximum oxygen uptake and neuromuscular power.
 These workouts involve short, very hard efforts with significant recovery between intervals.

-Sport-Specific Training Priorities
+Sport-Specific Training That Actually Helps

 Swimming for Competition